Magical creatures in The Chronicles of Narnia: Aslan

 Aslan is a massive talking lion, described as the King of the Beasts and the Son of the Emperor-Over-the-Sea.
 Lewis intentionally wrote this character as a stand-in for Jesus as the Lion of Judah in Judeo-Christian theology.

 Bacchus

-Bacchus was the Roman god of wine, and he comes to Aslan's aid to free the river god from his "chains," which was in fact the Telmarine bridge crossing the Beruna River.
+Derived from the Roman god of wine, Bacchus comes to Aslan's aid to free the river god from his "chains," which was in fact the Telmarine bridge crossing the Beruna River.

 Father Christmas

-Locked out of Narnia for one-hundred years by the White Witch, Father Christmas was able to return when the four Pevensie children arrived, weakening the Witch's magic.
+Locked out of Narnia for one-hundred years by the White Witch, Father Christmas (derived from the folkloric character of the same name) was able to return when the four Pevensie children arrived, weakening the Witch's magic.
 Father Christmas gave each of the children gifts that they would need for the upcoming battle, and resumed his normal activities delivering presents for the celebration of Christmas.

 Father Time

-A massive, sleeping giant, Father Time was awoken by Aslan to assist in the final destruction of Narnia at the end of time.
+A massive, sleeping giant derived from folkloric personification of time, Father Time was awoken by Aslan to assist in the final destruction of Narnia at the end of time.
 His horn alerted the stars to return to Earth, and he was also responsible for crushing the sun.